unicode-org/icu/docs/userguide/collation/concepts.md

     range \\U0E81-\\U0EAE.
 In these cases the vowel is placed after the consonant for collation purposes.

-*There is a difference between java.text.\* classes and ICU in regard to Thai reordering.
-Java.text.\* classes allow tailorings to turn off reordering by using the '!' modifier.
-ICU ignores the '!' modifier and always reorders Thai prevowels. *
+> :point_right: **Note** There is a difference between java.text.\* classes and ICU in regard to Thai
+> reordering.
+Java.text.\* classes allow tailorings to turn off reordering by
+> using the '!' modifier.
+ICU ignores the '!' modifier and always reorders Thai
+> prevowels.

 ## Space Padding